spring-projects/spring-integration-aws/README.md

 ## Amazon Web Services (AWS)

 Launched in 2006, [Amazon Web Services][] (AWS) provides key infrastructure services for business through its cloud computing platform.
 Using cloud computing businesses can adopt a new business model whereby they do not have to plan and invest in procuring their own IT infrastructure.
 They can use the infrastructure and services provided by the cloud service provider and pay as they use the services.
-Visit [https://aws.amazon.com/products/] for more details about various products offered by Amazon as a part their cloud computing services.
+Visit [AWS Products](https://aws.amazon.com/products/) for more details about various products offered by Amazon as a part their cloud computing services.

 *Spring Integration Extension for Amazon Web Services* provides Spring Integration adapters for the various services provided by the [AWS SDK for Java][].
 Note the Spring Integration AWS Extension is based on the [Spring Cloud AWS][] project.

 ## Spring Integration's extensions to AWS

-The current project version is `2.4.x` and it requires minimum Java `8` and Spring Integration `5.4.x`.
+The current project version is `2.5.x` and it requires minimum Java `8` and Spring Integration `5.5.x`.
-Can be used with Spring Cloud `2020.0.x`.
+Can be used with Spring Cloud `2020.0.x` Spring Cloud AWS `2.3.x`.

 This guide intends to explain briefly the various adapters available for [Amazon Web Services][] such as: